 Paolo Banchero Recruiting

-The O’Dea forward is the third-ranked player in the 2021 recruiting class per the 247Sports Composite Rankings.
+The O’Dea forward was the third-ranked player in the 2021 recruiting class per the 247Sports Composite Rankings.
 Before finally committing to a school, he narrowed his choices down to six finalists in late April 2020.
 Panchero’s list includes Kentucky, Washington, Gonzaga, Arizona, Tennessee, and Duke.

-According to 247Sports‘ Crystal Ball Predictions, Banchero is leaning towards playing college basketball at Washington or Kentucky.
+According to 247Sports‘ Crystal Ball Predictions, Banchero was leaning towards playing college basketball at Washington or Kentucky.
 UK head coach John Calipari conducted a second virtual visit with Banchero in June.
 But always looming in the corner of Paolo’s mind was the fact that his parents both were Huskies.
 But then a decision was made.